complexity-methods/CSA-assignments/ASSIGNMENTS_D2_scaling.md

 * Common data preparation before running fluctuation analyses like `SDA`:
     + Normalize the time series (using `sd` based on `N`, not `N-1`, e.g. by using `ts_standardise()`, or use function arguments)
     + Check whether time series length is a power of `2`.
 If you use `N <- log2(length(y))`, the number you get is `2^N`.
 You need an integer power for the length in order to create equal bin sizes.
 You can pad the series with 0s, or make it shorter before analysis.
-* Perform `sda` on the 3 HRV time series, or any of the other series you already analysed.
+* Perform `sda` on the 3 time series, or any of the other series you already analysed.
 * Compare to what you find for `fd_sda` to the other techniques (`fd_RR`,`SampEn`, `acf`, `pacf`)